What is culture?

 To grasp why everything can be gendered as we see it in various languages, we need to look beyond the biological aspect of female and male conceptions, which is only classified for the genital view.
 The left and right hemispheres of the human brain offer yet another fascinating illustration.

-It’s important to keep in mind that this is an oversimplified image and that both hemispheres have to collaborate extensively, even though there are some general characteristics linked with each half.
+It’s important to keep in mind that this is an oversimplified image and that both hemispheres have to collaborate extensively, even though there are some general characteristics linked with each hemisphere.
 Knowing the difference between the left and right hemispheres emphasises how complicated “opposites” may be within one system, such as the brain.
 This intricacy carries over to other ideas covered in the text, serving as a warning against reading things too literally.

 Concepts of male and female energy are deep and complex, frequently connected to concepts such as yin and yang.
 It’s critical to address them nuancedly and take into account different viewpoints: